What is Herd Immunity and How Do Vaccines Help Achieve It?

 What Steps Can I Take to Slow the Transmission?

 - Wear a face mask covering in public.
 Keep it over your nose and mouth at all times.

 - Avoid large events and mass gatherings, especially ones held indoors, with poor air circulation.

-- Stay at least 6 feet away from people to decrease the chance of contracting COVID-19.
+- Stay at least 6 feet away from people to decrease the chance of contracting the virus.

-- Wash your hands often with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer gel or wipes that contain at least 60% alcohol.
+- Wash your hands often with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer or wipes.

 - Clean and disinfect high-touch surfaces, such as doorknobs, light switches, electronics, and counters, daily.

-Stay home from work, school, and public areas if you're sick or you have been exposed to someone who has tested positive or has COVID-19.
+Stay home from work, school, and public areas if you're sick or you have been exposed to someone who has tested positive or is currently ill.
 Please contact your doctor if you are having symptoms, get tested, and stay quarantined until you test negative.